Function Theory on Tetrablock: Realization, Interpolation, Extension and Toeplitz Corona Theorem: Abstract

 \section{Abstract}

-We introduce a notion of Schur–Agler class associated with the tetrablock and establish a realization theorem for this class.
-Furthermore, we provide a tetrablock analog of the interpolation theorem, the Toeplitz corona theorem, and an extension theorem.
+We introduce a Schur–Agler type class associated with the tetrablock and establish a realization theorem for this class.
+Furthermore, we provide a tetrablock analog of the interpolation theorem, extension theorem, and the Toeplitz corona theorem.